A reporting entity (or reporting unit) is an entity that voluntary chooses, or is required by law, to prepare general purpose financial statements.

 - does not comprise only legal entities linked by a parent-subsidiary relationship.

-In such cases, determining the boundary of the reporting entity is driven by the information needs of the primary users of the reporting entity’s financial statements.
+In such cases, determining the boundary of the reporting unit is driven by the information needs of the primary users of the reporting unit’s financial statements.
 Those users need relevant information that faithfully represents what it purports to represent.
 Faithful representation requires that:

 - the boundary of the reporting-entity does not contain an arbitrary or incomplete set of economic activities;